AlferioAtos/assesment-app/README.md

 This is a React app used to assesment the React skills.

+#### Queries:

+You can use any data combination aslong a it contains next structure: **finish + product + with (if you need an addon) + addon + and (if you need another addon maximum 2 addons per query) + addon**

+#### Testing addons corrected

+The query test llist in the assesment has several spelling mistakes that cause conflicts with data models, these are the fixed queries:

+- mate yellow sport sedan with turbocharger and sport seats
+- mate grey compact bike with underbody neon lights and window tint
+- mate grey sport bike with suspension upgrades
+- metallic black convertible sedan without addons

 #### Routes:

 - First : This route will take you to the firts point of the ATOS DTC code Test.